-The New England Synod and Hammonasset Leadership Team is dedicated to providing a safe environment for all people, especially youth.
-In order to attend Hammonasset, every Congregation and it's adult youth advisors must abide by the Safe Church Guidelines.
+The New England Synod and Hammo Leadership Team is dedicated to providing a safe environment for all people, especially youth.
+In order to attend Hammo, every Congregation and it's adult youth advisors must abide by the Safe Church Guidelines.
 Each church must have one person who has completed the Safe Church training.
 Click on Safe Church under the About tab for more information

 Saturday Afternoon Activities

 ***Please note that some of the activities below will have assigned time limits due to participant maximums***